 - Iron and tungsten – the addition of tungsten to iron makes it an alloy capable of maintaining hardness at high temperatures.

-What is Iron Used For?
+What is Iron Used For in Everyday Life?

 Nowadays, we tend to use iron to create steel, often used in manufacturing and civil engineering.
 Stainless steel, which is highly resistant to corrosion, it’s commonly used in kitchen cutlery, appliances and cookware – it’s also used for hospital equipment.